ManuelePasini/slides-markdown/slides/phd_secondyear.md

 Matteo Francia, Matteo Golfarelli, Manuele Pasini — Process-Driven Design of Cloud Data Platforms. <b>Information Systems Journal</b>, Manuscript No. INFOSYS-D-24-00444.

-- <u>But something was missing..</u>
+- <u>But an issue emerged</u>…: pipelines of different DTs entail different data models & storage systems, yet they share some of the same recurrent requirements....

 ## Modelling Digital Twin Data

-- Highly interconnected entities (e.g., a fruit tree and the IoT network describing it) naturally suggest the use of graph data layout for efficient storage and querying…
+- DT data involve highly interconnected entitie (e.g., a fruit tree and the IoT network describing it) naturally suggest the use of graph data layout for efficient storage and querying…
-    - ... yet, they cannot cope with the volume of such data
+    - ... yet, they struggle with such volume of data
-- Time-Series storage systems efficiently handle large volumes of temporal data...
+- Time-Series storage systems efficiently manage large volumes of temporal data...
-    - ... but fall short in capturing the complex dynamics of relationships among entities.
+    - ... but fall short in capturing the complex inter-entity dynamics.
-- <u>Even the mentioned Data Platform Design methodology often suggested multiple storage technologies, tailored to the needs of different DTs</u>…
+- <u>Even our Data Platform Design methodology repeatedly suggested multi-store architectures tailored to each DT</u>…
 - Yet, no multi-store solution has yet achieved broad adoption in the literature.

 - **What about an hybrid data structure?**